aatmunbaxi/site/content/comp/magic-square-common-lisp.md

 ## The Problem {#the-problem}

 The magic square problem is a typical recursion exercise given to students learning programming.
-Since I&rsquo;ve been playing around with common lisp recently, I thought I&rsquo;d use it as an excuse to learn a bit about the language.
+Since I've been playing around with common lisp recently, I thought I'd use it as an excuse to learn a bit about the language.

 A magic square (of size 3) is a 3x3 grid of numbers whose rows, columns, and diagonals sum up to the same number.
-We&rsquo;ll be working with the simplest case here, where the grid can only be filled with values `1-9`, so the win condition is when the rows, columns, and diagonals sum up to `15`.
+We'll be working with the simplest case here, where the grid can only be filled with values `1-9`, so the win condition is when the rows, columns, and diagonals sum up to `15`.
 Our job is to write a program that takes as user input a grid of 9 numbers, possibly with some values filled out already, and return a solved magic square from those predetermined numbers.
 If the square cannot be solved, we should return `nil`.

 ## Helper Functions {#helper-functions}

-We&rsquo;ll model a 3x3 square as a flat list of 9 elements.
+We'll model a 3x3 square as a flat list of 9 elements.
 We index row-first.
 For an example, the following table